Halle Berry: Early life

-Berry was born Maria Halle Berry in Cleveland, Ohio, on August 14, 1966, to Judith Ann (née Hawkins), an English immigrant from Liverpool, and Jerome Jesse Berry, an African-American man.
+Berry was born Maria Halle Berry in Cleveland, Ohio, on August 14, 1966, to Judith Ann (née Hawkins), a first generation American whose mother, Nelle Hawkins (née Dicken), came from Liverpool, and Jerome Jesse Berry, an African-American man.
 Her name was legally changed to Halle Maria Berry at the age of five.
-Her parents selected her middle name from Halle's Department Store, which was then a local landmark in Cleveland.
-Berry's mother worked as a psychiatric nurse, and her father worked in the same hospital as an attendant in the psychiatric ward; he later became a bus driver.
+Her parents selected her middle name from Halle's Department Store, then a local landmark in Cleveland.
+Berry's mother worked as a psychiatric nurse, and her father worked in the same hospital as an attendant in the psychiatric ward.
+He later became a bus driver.
 They divorced when Berry was four years old, and she and her older sister Heidi Berry-Henderson were raised exclusively by their mother.

 She has been estranged from her father since childhood, noting in 1992 that she did not even know if he was still alive.
-Her father was abusive to her mother, and Berry has recalled witnessing her mother being beaten daily, kicked down stairs, and hit in the head with a wine bottle.
+Her father was abusive to her mother; Berry has recalled witnessing her mother being beaten daily, kicked down stairs, and hit in the head with a wine bottle.
+Berry has also said that she was bullied as a child and, as a result, learned how to fight and protect herself.

 Berry grew up in Oakwood, Ohio, and graduated from Bedford High School, where she was a cheerleader, honor student, editor of the school newspaper, and prom queen.
-She worked in the children's department at Higbee's Department store.
-She then studied at Cuyahoga Community College.
-In the 1980s, she entered several beauty contests, winning Miss Teen All American 1985 and Miss Ohio USA in 1986.
-She was the 1986 Miss USA first runner-up to Christy Fichtner of Texas.
-In the Miss USA 1986 pageant interview competition, she said she hoped to become an entertainer or to have something to do with the media.
+She worked in the children's department of Higbee's department store.
+She continued her studies at Cuyahoga Community College.
+In the 1980s, she entered several beauty contests, winning Miss Teen All American 1985 and Miss Ohio USA 1986.
+She was the 1986 Miss USA first runner-up, with Christy Fichtner of Texas taking home the crown.
+In the Miss USA 1986 pageant interview competition, Berry said she hoped to become an entertainer or do some kind of work in media.
 Her interview was awarded the highest score by the judges.
-She was the first African-American Miss World entrant in 1986, where she finished sixth and Trinidad and Tobago's Giselle Laronde was crowned Miss World.
+In 1986, Berry became the first African-American to represent the United States at the Miss World beauty pageant.
+She placed sixth, with Trinidad and Tobago's Giselle Laronde being crowned Miss World.